Beaujolais Nouveau Day

 How to celebrate Beaujolais Nouveau in Britain

 Have you ever queued at dawn outside a wine shop, or stumbled home at midnight with purpled teeth and a new set of friends?
-What’s your Beaujolais Nouveau memory?
+What’s your best Beaujolais Nouveau memory?
 We’d love to hear your stories!
-Share them in the comments or even send us a photo of your best November soirée.
+Share them in the comments or send us a photo of your best November soirée.